xavdid/universal-test-runner/README.md

 ## Supported Languages

+This tree describes the rough priority order within each language (not the languages themselves).

 1. Python
+   - checks for `manage.py` (Django)
-   - uses `pytest` if you've run `pytest` before.
+   - else uses `pytest` if you've run `pytest` before.
 You'll need to run pytest manually on clean installs before `t` will work
    - looks for a `tests.py` file if not
 2. Rust
    - `cargo test`